apache/druid/docs/data-management/automatic-compaction.md

 }
 ```

-Please note that auto-compaction currently skips ALL granularity intervals when the target segment granularity is finer.
+> Auto-compaction skips datasources containing ALL granularity segments when the target granularity is different.

 ### Update partitioning scheme